Neighboring Perturbations of Knowledge Editing on Large Language Models: Preliminary

 The goal of knowledge editing is to incorporate new facts into model parameters without retraining.
 Previous works focus on altering the original knowledge stored in LLMs as $(s, r, o)$ $\rightarrow $ $(s, r, o^{*})$, which only cares about the new target knowledge.
 However, the potential impact of the editing operation of appending new knowledge on its neighboring knowledge remains unclear.
 Therefore, this paper explores the scenarios where a subject has multiple corresponding objects under a given relation.
-In detail, appending knowledge aims at incorporating a new object to the set of original objects, retaining original objects and not introducing false objects: $(s, r, \{o_1, o_2,..., o_N\})$ $\rightarrow $ $(s, r, \{o_1, o_2,..., o_N, o^{*}\})$.
+In detail, appending knowledge aims at incorporating a new object to the set of original objects, retaining original objects, and not introducing false objects: $(s, r, \{o_1, o_2,..., o_N\})$ $\rightarrow $ $(s, r, \{o_1, o_2,..., o_N, o^{*}\})$.
 In this paper, for a new piece of knowledge to append $(s, r, o^{*})$, its \emph{neighboring knowledge} is defined as $(s, r, O)$ where $O=\{o_1, o_2,..., o_N\}$.
 Define an editing fact as $e = (s ,r, O, o^{*})$ and given an unedited model $\mathcal{F}$ , the edited language model is gained by using a model editor $K$, $\mathcal{F}^{*}=K(\mathcal{F}, e)$.

-To evaluate the performance of editing methods in appending knowledge, previous three metrics are still be utilized.
+To evaluate the performance of editing methods in appending knowledge, the previous three metrics are still utilized.

-\textbf{Efficacy} validated whether the edited models could recall the appended fact under the editing prompt $p$.
-The assessment was based on Efficacy Score \textbf{(ES)} representing as: $\mathbbm{1}[P_{\mathcal{F}^*}(o^{*} \,|\, p) > min\{P_{\mathcal{F}^*}(o\,|\,p)\, |\, o\in O\}]$\footnote{Previous works care about whether the probability surpasses the original $o$.
-Here $O$ is a set, so we make slight adaptation.}.
+\textbf{Efficacy} validates whether the edited models could recall the appended fact under the sole editing prompt $p$.
+The assessment is based on Efficacy Score \textbf{(ES)} representing as: $\mathbbm{1}[P_{\mathcal{F}^*}(o^{*} \,|\, p) > min\{P_{\mathcal{F}^*}(o\,|\,p)\, |\, o\in O\}]$\footnote{Previous works care about whether the probability surpasses the original $o$.
+Here $O$ is a set, so we make a slight adaptation.}.